 At present, providing fund administration services itself is not regulated in Japan.
 Registered FIBOs are required to have appropriate governance arrangements in place for bookkeeping, preparation of reports, compliance with laws and regulations, and other fund administration.
 Even if they delegate these functions to third parties, they are still responsible for supervising the delegate's operations.
-In March 2024, a bill to amend the FIEA (the 2024 Amendment Bill) was submitted to the Diet to introduce a voluntary registration regime for fund administration, which will relax the governance requirements for investment management business operators that delegate fund administration to registered service providers.
+However, a voluntary registration regime for the calculation of funds' value and/or compliance function services was introduced in May 2025.
+If an investment management business operator delegates such services to registered service providers, the governance requirements are partly relaxed.